 If the Principal Broker does not submit an application to renew his or her own licence by March 31, and there is no other licensed broker who has renewed their licence, the brokerage licence will be automatically suspended.
 In addition, all the agents and brokers under that brokerage will no longer be authorized to deal or trade in mortgages, and their licence status will be “suspended but can transfer.”
 That means the agents or brokers must transfer their licence to another brokerage if they wish to resume conducting mortgage business.

 New for 2023: updated licensing requirements

-Please note that FSRA and the government are introducing a new license class for mortgage agents in April 2022.
+Please note that FSRA and the government introduced a new licence class for mortgage agents in April 2023.
 FSRA also introduced enhanced educational requirements for brokers and agents working with private mortgage lenders and working on raising capital.

 The new requirements will better protect consumers and investors by helping ensure they receive appropriate mortgage advice and product recommendations when dealing with private mortgages.